italia/spid-cie-oidc-docs/docs/en/entity_configuration.rst

      - **Description**
      - **Supported by**
    * - **iss**
      - String.
-Identifier of the issuing entity.
+Identifier of the issuing Entity.
      - |spid-icon| |cieid-icon|
    * - **sub**
      - String.
-Identifier of the entity to which it is referred.
+Identifier of the Entity to which it is referred.
      - |spid-icon| |cieid-icon|
    * - **iat**
      - UNIX Timestamp with the time of generation of the JWT, coded as NumericDate as indicated at :rfc:`7519`